UCSDAutonomousVehicles2021Team1/rtabmap_mapping_tuning/README.md

 6. all:

   This target works similarly to the test data except it runs on the data inputs you specified in data-params.json under config

-Currently we don't support running train, evaluate or inference individually.
-Please use them all together

 Example call: ```python run.py data eda tuning generate```